abstractqqq/dsds/readme.md

     Also see mrmr_examples.ipynb in the examples folder.

-## EDA Builder
+### todo()!

+1. More known feature selection algorithms.

+## Compatible with df.pipe()

+A lot of work is being done.
+It is hard to explain everything.
+But right now this section is not good for eager dataframes.

-A builder that helps you with the data preparation part of the ML cycle.
-Its aim is to create blueprints, reusable formula for recreating the same pipeline and should be editable without code.
-It is essentially like Sklearn's pipeline, but less object dependent and easier to serialize and edit, and is much cleaner and follows "chain of thought".
-It is Polars's execution plan under the hood.
+Most functions in this package are compatible with lazy Polar's pipe operation, making the data preparation part of the ML cycle trivial.
+In addition, we can create blueprints, reusable formula for recreating the same pipeline.
+It is like Sklearn's pipeline, but you don't need to initialize any objects!
+Serialization is builtin in Polars with the write.json() function on lazy frames.
+The result is a much cleaner pipeline which follows "chain of thought".
+It is lazy Polars's execution plan under the hood.
+To get a blueprint out as in the builder example, please start with a lazy df as input.

-1. Build feature selections into builder, thus incorporating feature selection into the pipeline.
-This will enable "just try it" type of blind testing and screening
+### todo()!

+1. Write more functions compatible with Polar's lazy execution plan.
+Make this pipeline more general purpose.

 2. Enable logging so that it actually writes to a log file??

-3. Might need some restructuring.
+3. Maybe create another data structure to better manage the pipe?

+4. Debugging and the precision issue.

+### IMPORTANT: If you are reusing an execution plan, there is a known precision issue right now.
+However, the precision error is on the magnitude of 1e-8.

+### IMPORTANT: It is possible to add your custom transformations into the pipeline.
+If the transformation is independent of incoming data, then no worries.
+If the transformation is dependent on the incoming data, then you have to write to in such a way that it will be "memorized" by the execution plan.
+Otherwise, the operation will not persist.

-## EDA Misc
+## Utils

 Miscallenous functions.